Qlassik-Mason/muzik/README.md

 # muzik

-A new Flutter project.
+A music app developed using flutter, the project is design to fetch music stream audio music online using minimal hardware resources and stable performance.

 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started when starting your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)